kevinpschaaf/enyo-wiki/Arrangers.md

 setting of "auto" ensures that this will occur if enabled by the platform.

-Subkinds of Arranger (e.g., `CardArranger`, `CarouselArranger`) are typically used as layouts for instances of <a href="#enyo.Panels">enyo.Panels</a>, which uses the Arranger API to implement transitions between layouts.
+Subkinds of Arranger (e.g., `CardArranger`, `CarouselArranger`) are typically used as layouts for instances of `enyo.Panels`, which uses the Arranger API to implement transitions between layouts.
 Implement the `size` method to size controls and perform other expensive layout operations that are only required when the layout reflows.
 Implement the `start` and `finish` methods to specify behavior that should occur when a transition begins and ends.
 The `start` method can set the `transitionPoints` array on the layout container. `transitionPoints` contains the arrangements between which the layout should transition.

 Implement the `arrange` method to position controls relative to each other.
 This method is where the real layout work occurs.
 An arranger only needs to specify